 Going forward, every decision was made on the premise of doing it as cheaply as possible above all else.
 This was a secondary track car, probably 4th on my hobby priority list.

 I would keep using the Sport brakes until I used up the pads.
 Only then would I swap to regular 1.8 calipers freeing up points to move the OsGiken over from the NA, etc.

-Key budgetary consideration: I used Winding Road contingency money from TT to help cover a HNRS, Nets, Mirrors, etc.
+I used Winding Road contingency money from TT to help cover w2w safety gear: HNRS, Nets, Mirrors, etc.

 I used second hand takeoff SM6s to win R7s